 Facility operations continued routinely and safely.
 Plant personnel followed procedures satisfactorily, as reflected in internal and external audits, self-assessments, radiation surveys, contamination monitoring, air sampling measurements and other safety inspections.
 Details are provided in subsequent sections of this report.
-There were no Action Level exceedances or reportable events over the reporting period.
+There were no Action Level exceedances.